yonicd/shinyselect/README.md

 Functions that are defined are

+  - `Observe`
     - `observe_contains`: Contains a literal string matched to elements names in a reactive object.
     - `observe_starts_with`: Starts with a prefix that are matched to elements names in a reactive object.
     - `observe_ends_with`: Ends with a suffix that are matched to elements names in a reactive object.
     - `observe_one_of`: Matches elements names in a reactive object.

+  - `Reactive`
+    - `reactive_contains`: Contains a literal string matched to elements names in a reactive object.
+    - `reactive_starts_with`: Starts with a prefix that are matched to elements names in a reactive object.
+    - `reactive_ends_with`: Ends with a suffix that are matched to elements names in a reactive object.
+    - `reactive_one_of`: Matches elements names in a reactive object.

 ## Example